abhishekluv/abhishekluv/README.md

 - DDD & CQRS (where it makes sense)
 - SOLID, separation of concerns
 - JWT, role/policy-based auth
-- Keeping an eye on OWASP Top 10
+- Awareness of OWASP Top 10

-These are the tools and ideas I’ve used the most and keep improving at.
+These are the tools and practices I use most often and continue to improve through real-world work.

 ---

 ## About Me

 - Based in India, open to **remote** or **relocation** for the right opportunity (valid passport).
-- Always trying to balance “getting it done” with “keeping it maintainable”.
+- I value pragmatic solutions—balancing delivery speed with long-term maintainability.

 ---